 - BSc Cellular and Molecular Medicine with Study in Industry

 - BSc Medical Microbiology with Study in Industry

 - BSc Virology and Immunology with Study in Industry

-Our flexible courses offer a broad training in biomedical sciences through the study of the cellular and molecular basis of human disease.
+At Bristol, our aim is to inspire you to turn science into medicine.
+Our flexible courses offer a focused training in biomedical sciences through the study of the cellular and molecular basis of human disease.

 Laboratory sessions underpin learning during the first two years and are integrated with eBiolabs online resources.
 Through project work you will develop experimental design and problem-solving skills.

 We welcome applications from students who are also applying for medicine.
 If you're interested in a broader Biomedical Sciences degree visit our Biomedical Sciences course.